Lanceback/Tanks/README.md

 This unit is faster but has less health than the other.

 The best way to win with this unit (that I have found) is to conserver your ammunition until your opponent has nearly expended all of theirs and get in close.
-You can fire both the flamethrower and the main cannon.
+You can fire both the flamethrower and the main cannon at the same time to do more damage.
 Just watch out for those missiles.